 Failure to give advanced consideration to post-launch issues can doom even the best-designed interactive installation.
 For a system to be successful, the client and consultants must take time during the planning process to address key operations-related questions, including identifying short- and long-term sources of content, and establishing responsibility for system management and maintenance.

-Using these principles, we have successful developed a variety of large interactive walls, all created specifically for the unique needs of the client organization and the facility’s visitors.
-These walls have included support for multiple simultaneous users, both gestural and touch-screen control, and the ability to deliver a wide range of high-resolution, user-control content.
+Using these principles, we have successfully developed a variety of dynamic environments, all created specifically for the unique needs of the client organization and the facility’s visitors.
+These environments have included support for multiple simultaneous users, both gestural and touch-screen control, and the ability to deliver a wide range of high-resolution, user-control content.